After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Scanty periods

-Discharge resembling a daub (in the absence of hormonal contraception) repeating more than three cycles in a row should also trigger an alarm.
-This disruption of the cycle may indicate hormonal imbalance, endometritis (inflammation of the mucous surface of the uterus) or Sheehan's syndrome (a neuroendocrine disorder caused by the death of pituitary cells due to complications in childbirth or abortion).
+Discharge resembling daub (in the absence of hormonal contraception), repeating more than three cycles in a row should also raise alarm.
+Such a cycle disruption may indicate hormonal imbalance, endometritis (inflammation of the lining of the uterus) or Sheehan syndrome (a neuroendocrine disorder caused by the death of pituitary cells due to complications during childbirth or abortion).

 Irregular menstruation

-Hormonal disorders require precise correction, so consultation with an endocrinologist is mandatory.
+Hormonal imbalances require precise correction, so consultation with an endocrinologist is required.

-Pungent smell of discharge, bright color, as well as fever, severe pain in the lower abdomen - symptoms caused by infections or oncology.
-Itching and curdled discharge are signs of thrush.
+Strong smell of discharge, bright color, as well as fever, severe pain lower abdomen - symptoms caused by infections or cancer.
+Itching and cheesy discharge are signs of thrush.

-In this case, first of all, it is necessary to exclude a new pregnancy.
-The reason for this stoppage of the flow physiological process can be quite a rare condition - an early menopause.
+In this case, first of all, you need to exclude a new pregnancy.
+The reason for such a stop in flow physiological process There may also be a rather rare condition - early menopause.

-It is interesting.
-Any anxiety states, Related women's health should be discussed with a specialist.
-Therefore, do not neglect trips to the gynecologist.
+This is interesting.
+Any anxiety states, Related women's health, must be discussed with a specialist.
+Therefore, you should not neglect visits to the gynecologist.

-Hygiene procedures during the resumption of menstruation after childbirth are no different from those that were carried out before pregnancy:
+Hygienic procedures during the resumption of menstruation after childbirth are no different from those carried out before pregnancy:

-It is worth thinking about restoring menstruation in advance by discussing this issue with a gynecologist.
+You should think about restoring menstruation in advance by discussing this issue with your gynecologist.
 Especially if there were complications during childbirth.
 In addition, it is worth listening to the recommendations of experts and:

-Higher philological education, 11 years of experience in teaching English and Russian, love for children and an objective look at the present are the key lines of my 31-year-old life.
-Strengths: responsibility, desire to learn new things and self-improve.
+Higher philological education, 11 years of experience teaching English and Russian, love for children and an objective view of modernity are the key lines of my 31-year-old life.
+Strengths: responsibility, desire to learn new things and self-improvement.

 Related posts: